core2017/dmarc-viewer/README.md

 # DMARC viewer

-This plugin for the thunderbird visualize the DMARC information from email header.
+This plugin for the Thunderbird is designed to visualize the DMARC information from the email header.